 There are a number of essential items every man should have in his wardrobe, and white sneakers are near the top of the list.
 Whether pairing with a suit or something more casual for a night out, white kicks go with literally any outfit, but the biggest problem is trying to keep them clean.

-Short of wearing plastic bags around your sneakers to keep them protected, there's not much you can do to avoid getting your kicks dirty.
+Short of wearing plastic bags around your sneakers to keep them protected, there’s not much you can do to avoid getting your kicks dirty.
 Fear not, as small marks and blemishes can be easily cleaned if you follow a few simple steps.
-To help you keep your sneakers looking brand new, here are a few handy hints for cleaning your new white shoes.
+To help you keep your sneakers looking brand new, here are a few handy tips on how to clean white sneakers.

 How To Clean White Leather Sneakers

 Leather sneakers are the easiest to clean as leather absorbs water and liquids slower than other materials.
 Your best bet when it comes to keeping them clean is to spray your kicks with a high quality leather protector before you first slip them on, but if it’s too late, here’s an outline of what to do when they start getting dirty.

 - Use a wet wipe (or equivalent) and carefully wipe your sneakers.
 If you’re lucky this will do the job, but if not, on to step two.

 - You can use a toothbrush to gently scrub dirty spots, or apply nail polish remover to a cotton ball and work away at hard to clean areas.